Meet our Staff: This page is organized alphabetically by department then by staff member's last name.

 firstname.lastname@example.org / (603) 875-3800 x2249

 My name is Kayla Roy and I am happy to say that this is my 9th year here at Prospect Mountain.
 I am a graduate of the University of New Hampshire with a Master of Arts in English Teaching.
 I currently teach junior English at both the college prep and general level.
 My passions outside of teaching consist of spending time with my family, camping, hiking, and reading.

 firstname.lastname@example.org / (603) 875-3800 x2247

 Greetings!
 Having joined Prospect Mountain High School in 2015, I feel very fortunate to be a Timberwolf.
 I fully subscribe to the Prospect core belief in personalizing education.
-Before teaching here at PMHS, I taught English for two years at Exeter High School, where I also coached lacrosse.
-In 2013, I received my Master of Education from the University of New Hampshire, after previously obtaining my Bachelor degree in Philosophy from Dickinson College in Carlisle, Pennsylvania.
-I am an enthusiastic reader, writer, and musician, but above all, my world revolves around my home and family with my wife Amanda and our boys George and Theodore.
+Before teaching at PMHS, I taught English for two years at Exeter High School where I also coached lacrosse.
+I hold a Master's degree in education from the University of New Hampshire and a Bachelor's degree in Philosophy from Dickinson College.
+I am an enthusiastic reader, writer, and musician, but above all, my world revolves around my home and family with my wife Amanda and our children George, Theodore, and Zoe.

 Family and Consumer Sciences

 My name is Hollie Kelley and this is my eighth year teaching at PMHS.
 The classes that I offer are Food and Nutrition, Baking and Pastry, International Cooking, Human Development, Child Development, Living on Your Own for juniors and seniors, and an Event Planning class.
 I have a B.S. in Elementary Education from Keene State College, started my graduate courses at Notre Dame College majoring in Special Education and Counseling and am continuing my education at SNHU in the Psychology field.
 I am also a Class Advisor for the Class of 2024, and coach Unified soccer, basketball and track.